ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Il Nido di Giulietta e Romeo, Venice

-Smaller and with fewer amenities than a conventional hotel, this little accommodation option close to the Rialto is one of the boldest style hotels you'll find in conventional Venice.
-Avoid the cheapest 'touristic' room category, and opt for one of the swanky design rooms where modern decor sits amid historic splendour.
+Smaller and with fewer amenities than a conventional hotel, this little accommodation option close to the Rialto is one of the boldest style hotels you’ll find in conventional Venice.
+Avoid the cheapest ‘touristic’ room category, and opt for one of the more ambitious design rooms where modern decor sits amid historic splendour.
 In an evocative little corner of the centre.
 Note that although it is unusual and interesting, the customer ratings (like the prices) are less high than other, more luxurious options on this page.
-Read the reviews and find out more.
+Read the reviews before you book.

 > More information/make a booking